North-Sea-Transition-Authority/offshore-safety-directive/documentation/migration/migration-steps.md

 ## 4. Cleanse the installation data

-Prior to cleansing the installation data the following two patches need to be run on the Energy Portal database:
+Prior to cleansing the installation data the following patches need to be run on the Energy Portal database:

 - `/energyportal/V05_create_installation_migration_table.sql`
 - `/energyportal/V06_create_installation_cleanse_package.sql`